artisdom/patat/README.md

 The `r` key is very useful since it allows you to preview your slides while you are writing them.
 You can also use this to fix artifacts when the terminal is resized.

-If you provide the `--watch` flag, `patat` will watch the presentation file for changes and reload automatically.
-This is very useful when you are writing the presentation.

 Input format
 ------------